 5. Association The signature must be linked to the data or records being signed to prove the connection between them.

-- How is the signature linked to the documents being signed?
+- How is the digital signature linked to the documents being signed?

 - Does the association of the signature rely on standards or proprietary solutions?